KatanaGraph/katana/docs/contributing/documentation.rst

 This means that it doesn't appear in a toctree (see ``index.rst``), but other pages can still link to it.

-Orphaned notebookes require the following to be added to the notebook's JSON
+Orphaned notebooks require the following to be added to the notebook's JSON
 metadata:

 .. code-block:: javascript